onefastsnail/tail-time/README.md

 - Increased resilience should one part of the pipeline fail.
 - Easier testing, debugging and local development.
 - Faster and easier future development / maintenance.
-- Single responsibilities of the service implementations.
+- Single and clear responsibilities of the service implementations.
 - Improved scalability should that time ever come.

 All services are written in [Go](https://go.dev/).